lucasgdb/useful-dev-tools/commands.md

 Command | Description
 ---- | ----
-`git clone <url copied from github>` | for creating a clone of your repository on your local machine `cd <file path name>' | for setting the directory inside the cmd window to the desired path name `git remote add upstream <original repository url>' | for setting the original as the upstream remote `git status` | for getting the status of the cloned repository folder to see what changes have been made, if any `git checkout -b <new-branch-name> upstream/master` | for creating a new branch from the latest upstream version `git add <filepath>` | for adding your changes to the <filepath>
+`git clone <url copied from github>` | for creating a clone of your repository on your local machine `cd <file path name>` | for setting the directory inside the cmd window to the desired path name `git remote add upstream <original repository url>` | for setting the original as the upstream remote `git status` | for getting the status of the cloned repository folder to see what changes have been made, if any `git checkout -b <new-branch-name> upstream/master` | for creating a new branch from the latest upstream version `git add <filepath>` | for adding your changes to the <filepath>